-Every week of summer camp at Camp Lookout, we have a registered nurse with us for the entire week that dispenses all camper medications.
-If your camper has an epi-pen, rescue inhaler, or any other medical device that must be with them at all times, it will be given to their counselor, and these items will “follow” your camper around all week and will always be with the adults with your camper.
-All other medications that are taken as needed or at certain times of the day will be secured in our infirmary with the nurse and dispensed according to the prescribed dosage at the indicated time.
+Every week of summer camp at Camp Lookout, we have a trained Health Director (certified in advanced First Aid and CPR) who dispenses all camper medications, and oversees the wellness of campers and staff.
+Our Heath Director is in daily consultation with a registered nurse.
+If your camper has an epi-pen, rescue inhaler, or any other medical device that must be with them at all times, it will be given to their counselor.
+These items will “follow” your camper around all week with the staff members who stay with your camper.
+All other medications that are taken as needed or at certain times of the day will be secured in our infirmary with the Heath Director and will be dispensed according to the prescribed dosage at the indicated time.

 What if my camper can’t swim?

-A swim test will be given to all campers wanting to swim in the deep end of our pool at the start of the camp week.
-Campers who pass will be given bracelets to indicate this.
-Campers without the bracelets will need to swim only in the shallow end, but during swim times we always have games and activities in the shallow end to maximize the fun and enjoyment of swimmers of all abilities.
+At the start of the camp week, a swim test will be given to all campers wanting to swim in the deep end of our pool.
+Campers who pass will be given wrist bands to indicate that they're allowed in the deep end.
+Campers without those bands will need to swim only in the shallow end, but during swim times, we always have games and activities in the shallow end to maximize the fun and enjoyment of swimmers of all abilities.

 What is Camp Lookout's payment plan?

-When you register for summer camp, you will have the option to pay by using a monthly payment plan.
-If you select this option, the total cost of the camp you are registering for will be divided by the number of months until the start of your chosen camp session.
-You must pay with a credit card or e-check account, and you will automatically make a payment on the 15th of each month until the payment balance for your selected camp is paid in full.
+When you register for summer camp, you will have the option to pay all at once, or by using one of two monthly payment plans.
+If you select the Flexible Payment option, after the $50 non-returnable fee, you may log into your UltraCamp account to pay part of or all of the total remaining cost up to the date of the registered camp.
+The Monthly Payment plan option divides the cost of the camp session (outside of the $50 non-returnable fee), and that total will be divided by the number of months until the start of your chosen camp session.
+You must pay with a credit card or e-check, and monthly payments will automatically post to your credit card or e-check account on the 15th of each month following the date of registration until the payment balance for your selected camp is paid in full.
 This service will provide options, flexibility, and ease for your summer camp registration.
-If you have questions about our new payment plan, please contact our office at (706) 820-1163.
+If you have questions about our payment plans, please contact our office at 706-820-1163.